datanav/docs/training/030_dtl/020_Beginner.rst

 or Target that exists in a given pipe’s flow of data, as mentioned in 3.1.1.

-In this sub-chapter, we will go through the functions [“copy”] and [“rename”], as also introduced earlier in this section, in addition to the [“add”] function.
+In this sub-chapter, we will go through the functions ["copy"] and ["rename"], as also introduced earlier in this section, in addition to the ["add"] function.

-[“copy”] lets you copy properties existing in your Source data, and the most typical way of using [“copy”] is to copy everything in the Source.
+["copy"] lets you copy properties existing in your Source data, and the most typical way of using ["copy"] is to copy everything in the Source.
 To denote that you want to copy everything, you can use asterisk (*).
 Asterisk works like a wildcard, and therefore copies everything in the Source.
 This can look like the following: